bpaquet/node-logstash/docs/gae/Readme.md

 GAE Input
 =========

+You have to deploy a servlet in your GAE app to get the logs.
-A servlet in GAE should render the logs in text format.
+This servler should render the logs in text format.
 Each line must be a JSON that logstash can use.

 Here is an exemple of a servlet rendering the access logs & application logs.
 We use Gson for generating Json.

+We use a very simple authentication system : a query string param ``log_key``.

 ````java